MehulKChaudhari/atlys-foorum/README.md

 # foo-rum

-A minimal forum style frontend built with React, and TypeScript.
+A minimal social media feed page with dummy authentication frontend built with React, and TypeScript.

 ---